 First Language Lessons is an easy-to-use four-year grammar curriculum for the early elementary years.
 With it, you can give your child a strong foundation in clear communication and skills necessary for good writing.
 Topics covered include: punctuation, parts of speech, capitalization, contractions, dictionary usage, letter-writing, and sentence diagramming.

-Generally, first and second graders should begin with First Language Lessons Level One.
-(Levels one and two used to be combined in the same book.
-We broke them up for consistency and ease of use with our other materials.
-So, Level two assumes the student has already gone through Level one.)
+Generally, first and second graders should begin with First Language Lessons Level One, because Level Two assumes knowledge from Level 1.
 Following Level Two, Level Three assumes the student has had no previous grammar instruction and thoroughly reviews everything found in levels One and Two (at a third grade pace) before introducing sentence diagramming.
-A fourth grader should begin with Level Four.
+A fourth grader can begin with Level Four.

 First Language Lessons provides students with the perfect introduction to language to begin Grammar for the Well-Trained Mind.

 The primary difference between Grammar for the Well-Trained Mind and First Language Lessons, aside from their age level difference, is that First Language Lessons is sequential while Grammar for the Well-Trained Mind is cyclical.
 Remember that when using Grammar for the Well-Trained Mind, there are no “years” or “levels” as such.
-Any level of Grammar for the Well-Trained Mind is a good place to start with any student 5th grade and up.
+Any “color” workbook/answer key set of Grammar for the Well-Trained Mind is a good place to start with any student 5th grade and up.

 The most important rule when using either grammar curriculum is patience.
 The goal is proficiency, not a rapid progress through workbooks.
 Build your students’ understanding and mastery of grammar rules; a lifetime of clear communication awaits.